pnp/List-Formatting/column-samples/generic-data-plant/README.md

-# Format a number column with multi-path SVGs
+# Format a column with multi-path SVGs

 ## Summary